About The Course

 This qualification prepares learners to become Early Years Educators, enabling them to work with children from birth to 5 years and gain knowledge of children aged 5-7 years.
 Learners will learn the core skills required to recognise children’s patterns of development and apply theoretical knowledge and understanding.
 Learners will also plan activities and strategies to promote and support children’s play, learning and development.

-Work placement throughout the year, totalling 365 hours (Y1) and 385 hours (Y2), with classroom based learning which links Early Years theory with practice.
-Additional speakers, practical sessions and various trips also included.
+Work placement throughout the year, totalling 365 hours (Year 1) and 385 hours (Year 2), with classroom-based learning which links Early Years theory with practice.
+Additional speakers, practical sessions and various trips are also included.

 BCA has much to offer including:

 - A team of qualified and supportive staff

 - An on-site nursery catering for children aged 3 months to 5 years

 - Trips to a Forest School

 - Opportunities to visit specialist schools

 Five GCSEs at grade 4 or above, including English and maths.